OrdinaryMagician/ibuki_m/README.md

 Primary fire punches, hold to punch harder.
 Secondary fire blocks, increasing damage resistance to frontal attacks.

 You can press the utility key to crack your knuckles.
 This doesn't serve any useful purpose, but it looks cool.

+### Slot 1 - The Purifier *[Chainsaw]*

+*"Ah, the American pastime..."*

+A slab of pure almasteel molded into the shape of a simple baseball bat.
+It's said that this thing is capable of *"literally beating the soul out of people"*. **Saya** allegedly asked **Misa** to make this because it would allow you to *"exorcise evil spirits"* with it.

+Primary fire swings in front of you, can be held to charge up a wider swing.
+Secondary fire blocks, it's generally very effective due to the materials used *(can even deflect bullets if you hold it just right)*.

+Pressing the utility key throws a ball in front of you, which can be struck with the bat for ranged attacks.
+An endless supply of balls is provided through Hammerspace.
+This action can still be performed while holding primary fire.

+Should be noted that this weapon also allows you to strike at enemy projectiles to send them back, too, if timed correctly.

 ### Slot 2 - Shinigami ZC7 *[Pistol]*